honeycombio/honeyaws/README.md

 - `honeyelb` - A tool for ingesting Elastic Load Balancer access logs.
   ([docs](https://honeycomb.io/docs/connect/aws-elastic-load-balancer))
+- `honeyalb` - A tool for ingesting Application Load Balancer access logs.
 - `honeycloudfront` - A tool for ingesting CloudFront access logs.
   ([docs](https://honeycomb.io/docs/connect/aws-cloudfront/))
-- `honeycloudtrail` - A tool for ingesting CloudTrail logs
+- `honeycloudtrail` - A tool for ingesting CloudTrail logs.

 The Honeycomb AWS Bundle is currently considered in beta.
 It is OK to use, but may have occasional rough edges or bugs.